 In 1992 he published his first novel, “Nice Guys Finish Dead,” with Random House.
 Two more novels, “The Big O” and “Murder Live At Five,” were published by Carroll & Graf.
 Writing under a pseudonym with co-author Philip Mittleman, he subsequently published three books of nonfiction with St. Martin’s Press.

-With his business partner, Peter Brill, M.D., he co-founded The Third Age Foundation.
-The Third Age is defined as that period of life, which begins anywhere from ages 50-65, where people typically search for deeper meaning and fulfillment in their lives.
-The foundation has given seminars to thousands of people, along with workshops and support groups teaching the principles of living creatively in the Third Age.
-The program is called “Unfinished Business," and highlights seven steps which lead to passion, purpose and joy.
-A book entitled "Finding Your J Spot: JOY in Midlife and Beyond" was published by Third Age Books in 2005.
+With his associate, Peter Brill, M.D., he co-founded the Third Age Foundation and has given seminars to thousands of people, along with workshops and support groups teaching the principles of living creatively in the Third Age.
+The book of their teachings is “Finding Your J Spot: 7 Steps to JOY in Midlife and Beyond.”

 For 16 years he taught Creative Writing at Antioch University Santa Barbara.
 He also taught extension courses at Santa Barbara City College, and is presently working on a book based on his creative writing course, “Living Your Creative Spirit.”